Documentation Index

 IAM Credentials

-You’ll need AWS credentials that can invoke Bedrock Agents:- Access Key ID: AWS access key for programmatic access
+You’ll need AWS credentials with the appropriate Bedrock permissions:- Access Key ID: AWS access key for programmatic access

 - Secret Access Key: Corresponding secret key

-- IAM Policy: Permission to invoke Bedrock agents (
+- IAM Policy: Permission to invoke Bedrock models (

 Access Amazon Bedrock